Who We Are

 We challenge social injustice and health inequalities.
-We work alongside disabled people and people with experience of mental health difficulties to make an ordinary life achievable for all.
+We work alongside disabled people and people with experience of mental health difficulties to make an ordinary life possible.

 Our approach rests firmly on the social model of disability.
 As such, we don’t believe people’s lives should be limited or defined by labels or diagnoses, and we are committed to reframing how society views mental health and disability.